-The vehicle’s constitutional and marketing documentation should include liquidity rights of the investor and how to execute these rights, in both normal and exceptional circumstances, as well as detailed consideration of the exit strategy, and existing redemption arrangements.
+The vehicle’s constitutional and marketing documentation should include liquidity rights of the investor and how and when to execute these rights, in both normal and exceptional circumstances, as well as detailed consideration of the exit strategy, and existing redemption arrangements.

-The fund documentation should include a liquidity protocol document explaining how all investors will be treated in different liquidity events including new equity issues, redemptions, secondary market transfers and exit.
+The fund documentation should include a liquidity protocol document explaining how all investors will be treated in different liquidity events including new equity (or debt) issues, redemptions, secondary market transfers and exit.
 This document should be reviewed and updated throughout the life of the vehicle and made available to both existing and prospective investors.